ArchAndrew/Azure-Control-Plane-Threat-Detection/README.md

 - Does not detect failed role assignment attempts
 - Requires proper diagnostic settings at subscription level
 - Focuses on successful role assignments (post-event detection vs prevention)
+- Baseline allowlisting for expected administrative and automated role assignments is deferred to future enhancements.
+  In production, known callers such as deployment pipelines, managed identities, policy assignments, and approved administrators should be filtered or tagged to reduce noise.

 ## 🚀 Future Enhancements